Here are details of all the county signings and departures from the 2018 season.

 Players who moved counties or retired during the 2017 season are included on the 2017 list.
 Have we missed anyone?
 Please let us know.

-Other news: Batsman Jack Burnham is banned for the 2018 season after receiving a one-year ban for recreational drug use.
-The county need to name a new captain for the One-Day Cup and T20 Blast following Jennings' and Coughlin's moves.
+Other news: Batsman Jack Burnham was banned for the 2018 season after receiving a one-year ban for recreational drug use.
+Latham captained in the One-Day Cup and T20 Blast following Jennings' and Coughlin's departures.

 Overseas player: Shaun Marsh (Australia, until 8 July); Usman Khawaja (Australia, as cover for Marsh from 9-28 June and then for Twenty20 until 4 August); Joe Burns (Australia, for Twenty20, 20 July-2 August); Stephen Cook (South Africa, from 1 September)

 Overseas player: Hashim Amla (South Africa, first two months of season); Dale Steyn (South Africa, 6-28 June & 8 August-11 September); Colin Munro (New Zealand, for Twenty20 until 3 August); Mujeeb Ur Rahman (Afghanistan, for Twenty20 until 15 August)

 Other news: Keeper-batsman Sam Billings was appointed as captain after Northeast was replaced before his departure, with Paul Downton becoming director of cricket.
 Meanwhile, Allan Donald took up his role as assistant coach after finally receiving a work permit.

 Other news: Former captain David Sales became full-time batting coach after a part-time spell in the role.
 Spinner Graeme White retired from first-class cricket on 19 June to concentrate on limited-overs formats.